cguth7/cguth7.github.io/_posts/2020-10-20-trees-in-games.md

 		return self.memo[game_state]
 ```

-### Monte Carlo Tree Search (MCTS)
+## Monte Carlo Tree Search (MCTS)
 MCTS is a more advanced algorithm that finds the optimal move through simulation.
-This algorithm is used as part of some recent advances in AI poker agents.
+This algorithm is used as part of some recent advances in AI poker agents as well as in agents in perfect information games like Go and chess.
 Monte Carlo methods in general use random sampling for problems that are difficult to solve using other approaches.

-#### MCTS Background
+### MCTS Background
 MCTS allows us to determine the best optimal move from a game state without having to expand the entire tree like we had to do in the minimax algorithm.
 Also the MCTS algorithm does not require any domain knowledge, making it very versatile and powerful.
 However, domain knowledge can be used to improve performance by applying known patterns to the simulation policy rather than using default moves.

 MCTS is primarily effective in games of perfect information and provides no guarantees for imperfect information games.
-In imperfecti nformation games, MCTS must use determinization, which is the anlaysis of the game as if the true world states were known.
+In imperfect information games, MCTS must use determinization, which is the analysis of the game as if the true world states were known.
 However, this presents a number of large problems such as strategy fusion.
 Suppose that the true setting could be either "World 1" or "World 2" (the equivalent in Kuhn Poker is that we have card Q and our opponent has either card J or K).
-In computing the strategy, there could be a case such as where the maximizing player can guarantee a utility of 1 by, for example, always going right (valid in both World 1 and World 2), but if the player chose to go left, then they would have yet another decision to go right or left.
-If the true setting was "World 1", then going right would result in a utility of 1.
-If the true setting was "World 2", then going left would result in a utility of -1.
+In computing the strategy, there could be a case such as where the maximizing player can guarantee a utility of 1 by, for example, always going right (valid in both World 1 and World 2), but if the player chose to go left, then they would have yet another decision to go right or left after Play 2 acted.
+If the true setting was "World 1", then going right from this node would result in a utility of 1 and left would be -1.
+If the true setting was "World 2", then going right would result in a utility of -1 and left would be 1.
 We can see then that with perfect information (if we knew the actual World 1 or World 2 situation), then the player could always guarantee the payout of 1 regardless of the initial action, but with imperfect information, the player risks a utility of -1 by taking the non-guaranteed payout route.

-Strategy fusion can be overcome by imposing proper information constraints during search, but the additional problem of non-locality, due to the assumption that subgames are well-defined and that hence search can be recursively applied by computing and comparing values of subgames, is a problem that prevents the usual minimax formulation of optimal payoffs defined strictly over children subtrees.
+This is a problem that prevents the usual minimax formulation from working properly.

 Still, there are methods to apply MCTS to imperfect information games like poker.
 Due to the asymmetry of information in imperfect information games, a separate search tree is used for each player.
-Information State UCT (IS-UCT) is a multi-player version of Partially Observable UCT, which searches trees over histories fo information states instead of histories of observations and actions of Partally Observable Markov Decision Processes (POMDP).
-IS-UCT has not been shown to converge in poker games, but an alternative called Smooth IS-UCT was shown to converge in Kuhn poker and showed robust results in Limit Hold''em, although regular IS-UCT also did.
+Information State UCT (IS-UCT) is a multi-player version of Partially Observable UCT, which searches trees over histories of information states instead of histories of observations and actions of Partally Observable Markov Decision Processes (POMDP).
+IS-UCT has not been shown to converge in poker games, but an alternative called Smooth IS-UCT was shown to converge in Kuhn poker and showed robust results in Limit Hold'em, although regular IS-UCT also did.

 Although MCTS does not have theoretical convergence guarantees for multiplayer games, it is well defined for such games, unlike CFR methods (although CFR methods have found strong results).
-In poker, MCTS have been found to work quickly, but it generally finds a suboptimal (although decent) strategy.
+In poker, MCTS has been found to work quickly, but it generally finds a suboptimal (although decent) strategy.

 In most recent applications, the MCTS algorithm is used as part of poker algorithms to estimate state values, but not on its own to solve the game.

-#### MCTS Applied to Tic Tac Toe
+### MCTS Applied to Tic Tac Toe
 Let's consider that we want to find the best tic tac toe move from some state of the game that we can pre-specify.
 Let's go through the algorithm step by step.

 The MCTSAgent class and its select_move function contain the core of the algorithm.
 The function begins by setting the root of the game tree as an MCTSNode class.
 A node is a decision point in the game tree, so the root node is the beginning of the tree.
 If we wanted to find out the best move from the beginning of the game, this would represent an empty tic tac toe board.